jadecobra/python_tdd_exercises/source/sleep duration.rst

            ''
        )

-  and we get an :doc:`AssertionError` that looks more like what we are expecting
+  and I get an :doc:`AssertionError` that looks more like what I are expecting

   .. code-block:: python